KiwiSingh/KiwisSiriShortcuts/README.md

 Same as "Activate Siri Pro Mode" but uses a beta version model (`davinci-instruct-beta`) that is much better optimized for instructional queries, such as writing essays*

 ### Usage:
-Same as Activate Siri Pro Mode, except you say `"Hey Siri, Activate Siri Beast Mode."` to run it.
+Same as Activate Siri Pro Mode, except you say `"Hey Siri, Activate Siri Beta Mode."` to run it.

 ## 3. Thanos demands your silence